-Also, you can import contacts to Android by adding new contacts on Moborobo.
-Choose "+New contact" from the options on the top and you will see the blank as shown on the right.
+Also, you can import contacts to Android by adding new contacts on DoTrans.
+Choose "+" from the options on the top and you will see the blank as shown on the right.
 Fill in the contact names, mobile number, personal email, work email, address and more detail info in the blank.
-After that, hit on the green "Save" button at the bottom to save the new contact on your Android phone.
-And you can use the "Delete" button and "Edit"button to further manage the contacts on your Android phone.
+After that, hit on the blue "Save" button to save the new contact on your Android phone.
+And you can use the "Delete" icon and "Toolbox" icon to further manage the contacts on your Android phone.

 Connect your Android phone to the computer via USB cable.
 Then, the device is connected and being detected by the program.

 In the main interface, you will see several categories listed on the left side.
 Choose "Contacts" and all the contacts on your Android phone will be listed in the interface.
 Preview the contacts and tick on the box next to the contact name.
-After that, hit on "Export" on the top and choose "Export all contacts" or "Export selected contacts".
+After that, hit on "Export to PC" icon on the top and choose "to CSV" or "TO vCard File", "to Multiple vCard Files".